plainjoe/react-test/README.md

-# Sure Frontend Technical Challenge
+# Storyland React Technical Challenge
 Welcome!
 Thanks for your interest in joining the digital team at Storyland.
 As part of our interview process, you'll be working through a series of technical challenges outlined in this app.
 ___
 ## Goal